The 1968 Exhibit

 We’re inviting those who lived through this remarkable year to share their stories in The 1968 Exhibit and give our visitors—many of them young people—a personal perspective on those 12 incredible months.

-This exhibition is organized by the Minnesota History Center in association with the Atlanta History Center, the Chicago History Museum, and the Oakland Museum of California, and is funded by the National Endowment for the Humanities.
+This exhibit is organized by the Minnesota History Center in association with the Atlanta History Center, the Chicago History Museum, and the Oakland Museum of California, and is funded by the National Endowment for the Humanities.

-CBS 3 and The CW Philly are the official media partners of the exhibition.
+CBS 3 and The CW Philly are the official media partners of the exhibit.
 CBS 3 (KYW-TV) and The CW Philly 57 (WPSG-TV) are part of CBS Television Stations, a division of CBS Corporation.